netidx/netidx-book/src/administration/configuration.md

   publisher will remain in the resolver.

 - auth: The authentication mechanism used by this server.
 One of Anonymous, Local, Krb5, or Tls.
-Local must include the path to the local auth socket file that will be used to verify the identity of clients.
+Local includes the local-auth endpoint identifier (a Unix socket path on Unix or named-pipe seed on Windows) used to verify client identities.
 Krb5 must include the server's spn.
 Tls must include the server's expected name, the path to the trusted-CA bundle, the server's leaf certificate, and the path to the server's private key.
 For example,